RelativelyFine/RelativelyFine/README.md

 - ❤️‍🔥 I’m interested Distributed Computing, and DeepNN with a focus in CNN and self-attention.
 <br />

-- 📚 I’m currently studying 3rd year BA.
+- 📚 I’m currently studying 3rd year BS.
 Computer Science (honours).
 - ✨ I'm pursuing an IBM certificate in Data Science
 <br />